Active control of liquid film flows: beyond reduced-order models: The control methodology

 \subsection{An ODE example}

-The theory of linear feedback control was first established for (systems of) ordinary differential equations (ODEs) in~\cite{zabczyk1992mathematical}.
+The theory of linear feedback control was first established for (systems of) ordinary differential equations (ODEs), see~\cite{zabczyk1992mathematical}.
 To introduce this methodology we consider the simplest example of controlling a scalar ODE

 where the dot represents derivative with respect to time.
 It is well known that the solution of \eqref{e:toy-ODE} is $y(t) = y_0 e^{\lambda t}$ and that $y(t)\rightarrow 0$ if $\lambda < 0$ and $y(t)\rightarrow\infty$ if $\lambda$ is positive.